Fanlming/flm-EnergyLandscape-rTMS/README.md

 bi_TS.mat saved the concatenated binary time series from Baseline, postFRO and postOCC.
 minimum_path_cost.mat saved minimum path and cost.
 Mean_Base_dym.mat postFROdym.mat postOCCdym.mat saved all the results from energy landscape analysis.
+# other functions
+permutation_htest2_np.m was cited to do statistic analysis between two groups using permutation t-test.
+Violin.m and violinplot.m were cited to made violin plot.